 Preservation Policy and Planning Research Travel Grant Guidelines

 In recognition of the diverse range of interests and career goals held by its graduate students, the University of Vermont Historic Preservation Program is offering Preservation Policy and Planning Research Travel Grant scholarships to cover expenses associated with conducting a course field research assignment in historic preservation policy and planning beyond the Burlington, Vermont area.
 Graduate students in the UVM Historic Preservation Program enrolled in HP 304 are eligible to apply.
-The maximum award for the Preservation Practice Research Travel Grants is $750.00 per student.
+The maximum award for the scholarships will be announced in the HP 304 class.

 According to University and federal policies, these research travel grants will be considered scholarships and will be processed according to University accounting procedures discussed at http://www.uvm.edu/policies/acct/scholarships.pdf and http://www.uvm.edu/policies/acct/scholarfaq.htm